adbrown85/presentation/presentation.markdown

 Evaluation
 ----------

- - Depth-masking approach can be done with existing components
+ - No faster than slicing method
- - Boolean XOR approach requires less passes
+ - Boolean approaches require a lot of passes
- - Both approaches require a lot of context-switching
+ - Optimized slicing has good balance between CPU/GPU
- - Both approaches fragment-bound
+ - Everything is fragment-bound

 <!--